Does this question ever come up in your house? It sure does in ours... nightly.

 - Basil or Greens (optional)

-- Cut a square of focaccia.
-Around 3" by 3".
-(Make sure to keep the edges that you may cut off for other recipes)
+- Cut a square of focaccia about 3" by 3".
+(Make sure to keep the edges that you may cut off for other recipes.)

 - Slice the focaccia through the middle so you have a nice thickness on both the top and bottom for your sandwich.
 Best to use a serrated knife for this, and set one hand on top of the bread to hold it steady as you slice through the middle.

-- After grilling, layer on the pesto on one of both sides, cheddar, peaches, tomato, and some basil or greens.
+- Spread the pesto on one or both sides, and then layer the cheddar, peaches, tomato, and some basil or greens.

 - Optional: Place in a cast iron pan with a weight on top to "melt" everything together.